 In 1970, Jim Ellis and his wife Billie took the biggest financial plunge of their lives to establish their own automobile dealership.
 They sold all of their assets, used all of their savings, cashed in Billie's retirement fund from over 15 years at Georgia Tech, and borrowed the balance to begin Jim Ellis Volkswagen in 1971.
 In total, the plunge amounted to $35,000 in assets, and $165,000 in loans.

 The Ellis family is a very close-knit one.
 Jim Ellis is the Chairman of our company and is still active in the major corporate and capital decisions.
 Billie (Mrs.Jim) Ellis serves as Secretary and Treasurer of the corporations.
 Their son Jimmy is the President and CEO of the Corporations.
 Their daughter, Karen Black serves as a Corporate Officer and their daughter Kristi serves as a Corporate Officer.
-Karen's daughter, Brooke Gatlin serves as the director of Employee Communications and Compliance.
+Karen's daughter, Brooke Gatlin serves as the Director of Human Resources.
 Jimmy's daughter Stacey Hodges serves as Vice President of Audi Atlanta and our corporate Directors.
 Jimmy's son Wes serves as Vice President of Jim Ellis Hyundai and Jim Ellis Volkswagen Atlanta.
 Jim's niece's son Chris Roper serves as Office Manager for Mazda Marietta and Volvo of Marietta.

 The responsibilities of these family members are clearly divided and many of the family members play an active role in the businesses.
 We now have three generations working every day in our family business.
 The fourth generation is coming up with six members ages one to six.
 They are young, but we are planning for them to have an opportunity to work with us too, when they complete their chosen education.